subirvarma/GeneralCognitics/_posts/ofdm.md

 Multipath interference can be understood more directly by examining its effect in the time domain, and this is shown in the above figure.
 It illustrates the case when the bit sequence
 100101 is transmitted using a symbol time of 10 us in the top two figures and 0.1 us in the bottom two figures.
 The 10 us symbol corresponds to a narrowband transmission, and part (b) we can see two multipath signals arriving with a time offset at the receiver.
-The amount of multipath delay is of the order of 1-2 us, which is much less than the symbol time.
-This is the case that corresponds to flat fading, and there are well known techniques to combat it.
+The amount of multipath delay is of the order of 1-2 us, which is much less than the symbol time of 10 us.
+This is the case that corresponds to Flat Fading, and there are well known techniques to combat it.
-With the broadband signal on the other hand, since the symbol time is only 0.1 us, the 1-2 us delay spread in the multipath now affects many more symbols in the future, and this corresponds to the case of frequency selective fading.
-Note that with single carrier modulation, the symbol time decreases as we increase its bandwidth, so the frequency selective problem becomes worse at higher data speeds.
+With the broadband signal on the other hand, since the symbol time is only 0.1 us, the 1-2 us delay spread in the multipath now affects many more symbols in the future, as shown in part (d) of the figure, and this corresponds to the case of Frequency Selective Fading.
+Note that with single carrier QAM modulation, the symbol time decreases as we increase its occupied bandwidth, so the frequency selective problem becomes worse at higher data speeds.

 ## OFDM OR How Data is Sent over a Broadband Wireless Link

-Is there a more robust way to transmit over a wireless channel, which does not suffer from multipath interference?
+Is there a more robust way to transmit broadband data over a wireless channel, which does not suffer from multipath interference?
 It turns out there is, and it was first proposed by Robert Chang from Bells Labs in 1966, building on some earlier work by Franco and Lachs.
-He discovered OFDM by inverting the transmission problem in some sense from time to the frequency space by using the magic of the Fourier Transform.
+He discovered OFDM by inverting the transmission problem in some sense, from the time to the frequency domain, by using the magic of the Fourier Transform.

-Recall that Nyquist showed us that it is possible to stack up pulses in time right next to each other with their peaks separated by an interval of $T$, and still avoid Inter Symbol Interference, as long as we shape them using the sinc function and this results in a bandwidth usage of ${\over{2T}}$ for the signal.
+Recall that Nyquist showed us that it is possible to stack up baseband pulses right next to each other in time, with their peaks separated by an interval of $T$, and still avoid Inter Symbol Interference, as long as we shape them using the sinc function, and this results in a bandwidth usage of ${1\over{2T}}$ for the signal.
 The only way to send data faster is by making the pulse width $T$ smaller, which results in a larger bandwidth used.
 But there is another way to avoid Inter Symbol Interference, as Morse discovered almost 200 years ago, which is by leaving a large gap between successive time pulses.
-However this technique is not compatible with broadband communications, since it leads in a large reduction in the symbol rate.
+However this technique is not compatible with broadband communications, since it leads in a big reduction in the symbol rate.
 But is there a way out of this conundrum?

 It turns out there is!
 If we transmit very large symbols (in time), this allows us to leave a relatively small gap between successive symbols without losing too much capacity.
-But large symbols lead to smaller bandwidth if we are using single carrier modulation.
+But large symbols lead to smaller symbol rate if we are using single carrier QAM modulation.
 However what if we transmit multiple symbols in parallel at the same time?
-Hence each symbol will carry less data by itself, but in aggregate all the symbols together can carry as much data in a given interval of time as the single carrier case.
+Hence each symbol will carry a smaller amount of data by itself, but in aggregate all the symbols together can carry as much data in a given interval of time as the single carrier QAM case.
 This is exactly what OFDM does!

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm14.jpg)

 Figure: Generating an OFDM Symbol

 But how can we transmit multiple symbols in parallel, without them interfering with one other?
-This is were genius struck, with idea that the parallel transmissions could be made independent of each other, by multiplying them with carrier waves that are orthogonal to each other.
+This is were genius struck, with the idea that the parallel transmissions can be made independent of each other, by multiplying them with carrier waves that are orthogonal to each other.
-This allows each individual symbol to be recovered at the receiver, by multiplying it with the carrier wave with the same frequency as that used for transmitting that symbol.
+This allows each individual symbol to be recovered at the receiver, by multiplying it with the carrier wave at the same frequency that was used for transmitting that symbol.
-As Fourier showed, carrier waves can be made orthogonal to each other by making sure that their frequencies are integral multiples of each other.
+As Fourier showed, carrier waves, which are just sine and cosine functions, can be made orthogonal to each other by making sure that their frequencies are integral multiples of each other.

-The process of generation of single OFDM symbol is shown in the above figure.
+The process of generating a single OFDM symbol is shown in the above figure.
 Let say we have to transmit the 9 bit sequence 010010011, shown in top part of the figure.
-If we use Single Carrier modulation, then the transmission of each bit will take T seconds (assuming BPSK modulation), for a total time of 9T seconds.
-With OFDM, we are going to use up the entire 9T seconds to transmit a single symbol (or bit in this case), as shown in the left side of the figure, and then multiply each symbol by a carrier whose frequencies are integral multiples of each other, an shown in the right hand side.
-We then add up all the 9 symbols together to generate the final symbol, also of duration 9T seconds, as shown at the bottom.
-Hence once again we end of transmitting 9 bits in 9T seconds (as in the single carrier case), but now we are doing it in a way that is much more robust to wireless channel impairments such as multipath and interference.
+If we use Single Carrier QAM modulation, then the transmission of each bit will take T seconds (assuming BPSK modulation), for a total time of 9T seconds.
+With OFDM, we are going to use up the entire 9T seconds to transmit a single symbol (or bit in this case), as shown in the left side of the figure.
+We multiply each symbol by a carrier whose frequencies are integral multiples of each other, an shown in the right hand side.
+We then add up all the 9 symbols together to generate the final symbol, also of duration 9T seconds, which is shown at the bottom.
+Hence once again we end of transmitting 9 bits in 9T seconds (as in the single carrier QAM case), but now we are doing it in a way that is much more robust to wireless channel impairments such as multipath and interference.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm41.png)

 Figure: Inter-Symbol Gap in OFDM

 There is a big benefit in using large symbols as shown in the above figure.
-It is now possible to leave a relatively large gap between successive symbols without loosing too much link capacity.
+It is now possible to leave a relatively large gap between successive symbols without losing too much link capacity.
 As long as this gap is larger than the path length (in time) of longest multipath signal, the OFDM system will be immune to Inter Symbol Interference.
 The inter-symbol gap is not left empty, but instead the last portion of the next symbol (equal to the length of the gap) is inserted there, and this technique is known as the Cyclic Prefix Extension.

-Consider the following example: If we were to transmit a million symbols per second using single carrier modulation, then the duration of each symbol would be one microsecond or less.
+Consider the following example: If we were to transmit a million symbols per second using single carrier QAM modulation, then the duration of each symbol would be one microsecond or less.
-If the same million symbols per second are spread among one thousand sub-carriers, then the duration of each symbol will be longer by a factor of a thousand (i.e., one millisecond) with approximately the same bandwidth.
+If the same million symbols per second are spread among one thousand OFDM sub-carriers, then the duration of each symbol will be longer by a factor of a thousand (i.e., one millisecond) with approximately the same total bandwidth used.
 Assume that an inter-symbol gap or guard interval of 1/8 of the symbol length is inserted between each symbol.
 Inter Symbol Interference can be avoided if the multipath time-spreading (the time between the reception of the first and the last echo) is shorter than the guard interval (i.e., 125 microseconds).
 This corresponds to a maximum difference of 37.5 kilometers between the length of the main signal and its largest multipath component.

 4G LTE uses a symbol time of 66.7 us and a Guard Interval of 4.69 us, which allows the system to accommodate path variation of up to 1.4 km, which is good enough for densely deployed LTE cells.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm18.jpg)

 Figure: OFDM Sub-Carriers

 Note that it is no longer necessary to shape the transmit pulses into the shape of a sinc in order to avoid Inter Symbol Interference (since interference is avoided by using the Guard Interval), hence the transmit signal can be a square pulse for each sub-carrier.
 As a result, the shape of the per carrier frequency response is in the form of a sinc function.
 This is illustrated in the above figure which shows the spectrum for a full OFDM symbol, consisting of multiple subcarriers.
 Each of the subcarriers assumes a sinc shaped spectrum as shown, and since they are spaced apart from each other by a multiple of a frequency, it results in the shape shown.
-Note unlike in regular single carrier based Frequency Division Multiplexing, it is not necessary to leave a guard band between sub-carriers, since they don't interfere with another due to the orthogonality property.
+Note that unlike in regular single carrier based Frequency Division Multiplexing, it is not necessary to leave a guard band between sub-carriers, since they don't interfere with another due to the orthogonality property.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm44.png)

 Figure: Frequency Selective Fading in an OFDM System

 Part (a) of the above figure shows the frequency response of a channel undergoing frequency selective fading (the solid line).
-If we use Single Carrier Modulation in such a channel, then its frequency spectrum spans the entire channel bandwidth, and as a result, the frequency selective fading can cause a whole symbol to be lost.
+If we use Single Carrier Modulation QAM in such a channel, then its frequency spectrum spans the entire channel bandwidth, and as a result, the frequency selective fading can cause a whole symbol to be lost.
 On the other hand, as Part (b) of the figure shows, with an OFDM system, the portions of the spectrum that are affected by the frequency selective fades, are localized to only a few of the subcarriers in the OFDM signal, which makes the transmission much more robust compared to single carrier systems.
 Since we are allowed to use different modulation schemes on different sub-carriers, the part of the spectrum which is subject to fading can adaptively change its modulation to a  something more robust such as QPSK, or even refrain from using the affected sub-carriers.

 In some sense OFDM is a logical inverse of single carrier based modulation, since

-- Single carrier modulation leads to a sequence of tiny pulses in time, that are tightly stacked next to each other and kept orthogonal by using the sinc function AND these pulses have a wide spectral band in the frequency domain.
+- Single carrier modulation QAM leads to a sequence of tiny pulses in time, that are tightly stacked next to each other and kept orthogonal by using the sinc function AND these pulses have a wide spectral band in the frequency domain.
 Furthermore neighboring spectral bands are kept orthogonal by leaving a gap in-between them.
 - OFDM modulation leads to a sequence of tiny sub-carriers in frequency, that are tightly stacked next to each other and kept orthogonal by using the sinc function AND these sub-carriers have a wide pulse in the time domain.
 Furthermore neighboring time pulses are kept orthogonal by leaving a gap in-between them.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm21.png)

 Figure: The OFDM Transmitter and Receiver

 The above figure shows an OFDM transmitter and receiver.
-On the transmit side it shows the serial bit stream getting mapped to N single carrier symbols.
-Note that we can use a different modulation for sub-carrier, so far example if sub-carrier 1 is using 256-QAM then 8 bits get mapped to each of its symbols, while if sub-carrier 2 is using QPSK (since it is in a more challenging part of the channel spectrum) , then 2 bits get mapped.
-The individual single carrier symbols are then added together to generate the OFDM symbol that then gets transmitted over the channel, after shifting the subcarriers to a higher part of the spectrum is required.
+On the transmit side it shows the serial bit stream getting mapped to N single carrier QAM symbols.
+Note that we can use a different modulation for each sub-carrier, so far example if sub-carrier 1 is using 256-QAM then 8 bits get mapped to each of its symbols, while if sub-carrier 2 is using QPSK (since it is in a more challenging part of the channel spectrum) , then 2 bits get mapped to its symbol.
+The individual single carrier symbols QAM are then added together to generate the OFDM symbol that then gets transmitted over the channel (after shifting the subcarriers to a higher part of the spectrum in the RF  block).
-On the receive side the signal is first decomposed into its individual components by multiplication with the N single carriers in parallel.
+On the receive side the signal is first decomposed into its individual components by multiplication with the N subcarriers in parallel.
 This is followed by a parallel to serial converter and the detection block in which the transmitted bits are recovered.

 ### OFDM Implementation Using the Discrete Fourier Transform